Tag: Artificial-Intelligence

 We’ve all been there: headphones on, music pumping, fingers flying across the keyboard, lost in the “flow” with your favorite AI agent.
 This, my friends, is vibe coding.
 It’s when you’re in the zone, seemingly effortlessly producing code.

 It’s the idea that you can create great software simply by immersing yourself in the feeling of coding, trusting your intuition and riding the wave of inspiration.
 But lately, I’ve realized that for me, at least, the vibe is…off.
+It’s like I’m watching an AI agent code for me, occasionally chiming in with a suggestion or a correction, but often just observing the code unfold without fully grasping the intricacies of what’s happening can lead to wasting my time later.

 The AI Copy-Paste Problem: Killing Software Lock-In & Why Data Portability is Key